ibm-cloud-docs/overview/ibm-cloud-platform.md

 |--------------|-------|
 | Free | The service includes monthly free allowances for only Pay-As-You-Go or Subscription accounts. |
 | Lite | The pricing plan for the service is structured as a free quota.
 The quota might operate for a specific time period, for example, a month or on a one-off usage basis. |
-{: caption="Table 2.
-Options for filtering software by pricing plan" caption-side="top"}
+{: caption="Options for filtering software by pricing plan" caption-side="top"}
 {: #pricingplan-software}
 {: tab-title="Pricing plan"}
 {: tab-group="swfilteroptions"}